dabapps/django-readers/docs/explanation.md

 #  'Some Author'
 ```

 Producers return a value, but in order to convert a model instance into a lightweight business object (a dictionary) suitable for passing around your project, this value must be combined with a name.
-This is the role of a projector.
+This is the role of a [projector](reference/projectors.md).
 A projector function takes a model instance and returns a dictionary mapping keys to the values returned by producer functions.

 These functions "project" your data layer into your application's business logic domain.
 Think of the dictionary returned by a projector (the "projection") as the simplest possible domain object.
-Generally speaking, it's not necessary to write your own projector functions - you can simply wrap a producer function.
+Generally speaking, it's not necessary to write your own projector functions - you can simply wrap a producer function with [`projectors.producer_to_projector`](reference/projectors.md#producer_to_projector)

 ```python
 from datetime import datetime